Have you booked your next getaway to the seaside and you're worried about the weather? Then our rainy day...

 Opening times: Monday – Sunday, 10.30am – 4pm.

-For more things to do in Torquay, whatever the weather, browse our Torquay travel guide.
+For more things to do in Torquay when it’s raining or when it’s sunny, browse our Torquay travel guide.

 Embark on a journey across the stunning valley of the River Dart between Buckfastleigh and Totnes on the award-winning South Devon Railway.